-Grey is the Assistant Director of MSU Usability/Accessibility Research and Consulting (UARC), where they supervise and conduct WCAG 2.0 evaluations, advise on accessibility policy, and work on grant-funded research.
+Grey is the Assistant Director of MSU Usability/Accessibility Research and Consulting (UARC), where they supervise and conduct WCAG 2.0 and WCAG 2.1 evaluations, advise on accessibility policy, and work on grant-funded research.
 Grey's work is primarily focused on the accessibility of digital materials (websites, apps, documents, etc.), but they also evaluate and advise on the accessibility of physical hardware, objects, and spaces.
 Their work at UARC is conducted in partnership with university, government, and corporate clients.
-Grey has also conducted extensive research into making voting in elections more accessible to people with disabilities, and currently sits on the National Institute of Standards and Technology (NIST) Voting Systems Human Factors Working Group and the State of Michigan Bureau of Elections Accessible Voting Systems Working Group.
-MSU UARC is located in the Office of the Associate Provost for University Outreach and Engagement (UOE).
+Grey has also conducted extensive research into making voting in elections more accessible to people with disabilities, and currently helps run Voting with Disabilities in Michigan and sits on the National Institute of Standards and Technology (NIST) Voting Systems Human Factors Working Group and the State of Michigan Bureau of Elections Accessible Voting Systems Working Group.
+UARC is located in the MSU Office of the Associate Provost for University Outreach and Engagement (UOE).

 Additionally, Grey is the Outreach Coordinator for the EDA University Center for Regional Economic Innovation at the MSU Center for Community and Economic Development (CCED).
 CCED is located within UOE.